romainfrancois/gravity/inst/paper.md

 The current version of this package relies heavily on ``rlang`` package [@rlang] which provides tools to work with core language features of base R and the ``tidyverse`` package [@tidyverse].
-As a result we provide fast model fitting computation and we don't lose correct handling and consistency when facing rank-deficient model matrices that base R handles well.
+As a result we provide fast model fitting computation while keeping correct handling and consistency when facing rank-deficient model matrices that base R handles well.

 # References